 This women-led startup works with the daughters of local craftsmen to create handmade items and sell them online.
-Soon, the items will be sold in their own physical store in Najaf which is coming soon.
+Soon, the items will be sold in their own physical store in Najaf.

 Two talented sisters started Call It Art, an online store for all types of artistic designs on canvas, crockery, gifts, and more.
 “We didn’t like working for people.
 By having our own business, we are able to make money by doing what we love.”

 Al Hillo Real Estates is an online platform for buying and selling property.
 The founder is Haidar Al Hillo, a communications engineering student with negotiation and sales experience in cars and real estate.
 Throughout his career, he felt that real estate in Iraq was not growing despite recent technological advances.
 With a team of three, he launched Al Hillo Real Estates to stimulate the sector’s development.